 At the moment Australia has a lot to be grateful for.
 Our Covid-19 death rate is much lower than many other Countries.
 People in Australia are making an effort to help others in their community, and to support local businesses.
 If we work together to ensure everyone stays afloat, our recovery will be quicker and our losses much smaller.

 The NSW Government is currently investigating ways in which they can further support landlords such a reducing or waiving Land Tax.
+In this pandemic, there is a new government scheme for first-time buyers.
 If you feel that your Lender could do more to support Landlords who are waiving or reducing rents to support tenants in financial difficulty, let us know.